jhanink/javascript-things/README.md

 ### Concepts

 * Exemplar Prototypes
-   * Used to clone an object as a means of "Concatenative Inheritance" instead of using classes
+   * Used for flexible cloning as a means of "concatenative inheritance" instead of rigid class libraries
 * Functional Programming
    * Pure functions
       * Idempotent